nelsopet/lecospec/README.md

 - [Classifying Hyperspectral Data](#Introduction)

 ### Introduction
-This tutorial demonstrates how to use functions developed to read, process and create large spatial (Headwall raster) data sets.
+This tutorial demonstrates how to use functions created by our team to read, process and create large spatial (Headwall raster) data sets.
 In principle, both examples follow the same systematic approach:
 1. Preparing your spectral library
 2. Building classification model
 3. Classifying Headwall Hyperspectral Raster